Team3Webchat/rechat/README.md

 ## Setup
 * Clone the repository `git clone https://github.com/Team3Webchat/rechat.git`
+* Make sure you are inside the newly created directory `cd rechat`
 * Make sure all dependencies are installed
 ```sh
 # If on windows